 Focus of questions Question type Marks Section A An extract from a published play.
 Candidates should have studied the extract and explored it as practical theatre, investigating performing and staging opportunities.
-The extract is supplied in the pre-release material where it is identified as Extract 1.
+The extract is supplied in the pre- release material.
 Up to eight short-answer and extended-response questions.
 Marks per question range from 2 to 10.
-Candidates answer all questions.
-30 Section B An extract from a different published play.
+Candidates answer all questions 30 Section B An extract from a different published play.
 Candidates should have studied the extract and explored it as practical theatre, investigating performing and staging opportunities.
-The extract is supplied in the pre-release material where it is identified as Extract 2.
-Candidates answer two extended-response questions.
+The extract is supplied in the pre- release material.
+Candidates answer two extended- response questions.
 One compulsory question (10 marks) and one question from a choice of two (15 marks).
 25 Section C A devised piece that candidates have developed and performed to an audience.
 The pre-release material is not required for the devised piece - teachers choose the stimulus.
 Two extended-response questions.
 Candidates answer both questions (one is worth 10 marks, the other 15 marks).
 25